 Born in a small country town in the southwest of Germany, I always loved to surround myself with beautiful things.
 At the age of 12, my mother introduced me to the creative arts.
 We went to the theatre, the opera, and art exhibitions.
-Art, architecture, and design have always been close to my heart; however, I was not courageous enough to study interior architecture and decided to go with a degree in business administration.
-After graduating, I worked for three years as intern and editor in an editorial office in Mainz before I started my career in public relations at Fleishman-Hillard Germany in Frankfurt am Main.
-After three years, I changed to Fink&Fuchs Public Relations in Wiesbaden.
-I worked there for 13 years for corporate clients in the IT and consumer electronics industries.
-I managed teams up to ten people before I was promoted to be a member of the management team where my focus was in business development and agency marketing.
+Art, architecture, and design have always been close to my heart; however, I was not courageous enough to study interior architecture but went for a degree in Business Administration.
+After graduating, I worked for three years as intern and editor in an editorial office in Mainz before I started my career in public relations at Fleishman-Hillard Germany.
+After three years, I changed to Fink&Fuchs Public Relations in Wiesbaden where I worked for 13 years for corporate clients in the IT and consumer electronics industries.
+I managed teams up to ten people before I was promoted to be a member of the management team with a focus in Business Development and Agency Marketing.

 Married to an Australian, a beautiful apartment, a successful career in public relations, I was well settled in my Wiesbaden routine.
 My life was ordered and predictable, and I liked it that way.
 However, there was always the dormant desire to work creatively, to paint and draw, to connect to the world of art and design.

-Although it took all my courage, I decided to leave everything behind that meant something to me: my family, my friends, my career and our beautiful family home that we had purchased and renovated a few years earlier.
+Although it took all my courage, I decided to leave everything behind that meant something to me: my family, my friends, my career and our beautiful family home.

 In June 2008, I arrived in Australia with my husband, my two boys and four suitcases to start a new chapter of my life.

 Following my creative calling, I immersed myself in the world of drawing and painting and became a member of the Art Gallery of New South Wales.
-The moment I walked through the large timber doors I felt like I was diving into a pool of refreshing water after a hot summer day – entering a world of silence, freedom, creativity, and happiness.
 The art gallery – a perfect place to contemplate and spend time on my own – makes me smile and my heart sing.

 As a creative mentor, I draw upon my background in public relations, corporate communications, visual arts, interior design, and colour psychology to help others accomplish their creative goals.
-For empty nesters, I self-published a practical style guide to manage their downsizing project successfully.
-For business owners and entrepreneurs, I offer content and copywriting services.
-For corporate executives, I provide a personalised PR and copywriting service to help them tell their unique story with compelling content.
+In 2014, I self-published a practical style guide for empty nesters to manage their downsizing project successfully.
+For entrepreneurs and corporate teams, I offer copywriting and content marketing services.